benjaminvdb/DBRD/README.md

 ## Acknowledgements

 This dataset was created for testing out the [ULMFiT](https://arxiv.org/abs/1801.06146) (by Jeremy Howard and Sebastian Ruder) deep learning algorithm for text classification.
 It is implemented in the [FastAI](https://github.com/fastai/fastai) Python library that has taught me a lot.
-I'd also like to thank for making [10kGNAD](https://github.com/tblock/10kGNAD) his dataset publicly available and giving me a starting point for this dataset.
+I'd also like to thank [Timo Block](https://github.com/tblock) for making [10kGNAD](https://github.com/tblock/10kGNAD) his dataset publicly available and giving me a starting point for this dataset.
 The dataset structure based on the [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/) by Andrew L. Maas et al.

 ## License